CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Introduction

-We view this as a \emph{representational gap}: the absence of a canonical abstraction layer between raw telemetry ingestion and downstream analytics.
+We view this as a \emph{representational gap}: the absence of a canonical abstraction layer between raw telemetry ingestion and downstream inference.
 Without such a substrate, portability failures conflate multiple mechanisms.
-Some failures arise from \emph{schema instability} (e.g., missing fields, renamed columns, vendor drift).
-Others arise even when schema is aligned: features derived from relational structure can change their meaning under domain shift, producing \emph{semantic orientation instability} where class-conditional feature direction reverses across environments.
+Some failures arise from \emph{schema instability} (e.g., missing fields, renamed columns, vendor drift, parser mismatch).
+Others arise even when schema is nominally aligned: behavioral and graph-derived features can change their meaning under domain shift, producing \emph{semantic orientation instability}, in which class-conditional feature direction or interpretation reverses across environments.
 Distinguishing these mechanisms is essential for building robust AI-native security systems.

-In this work, we introduce the \emph{Canonical Security Telemetry Substrate (CSTS)}, an entity-first, relationship-explicit representation layer that formalizes (i) persistent canonical identities, (ii) typed interactions as first-class relations, and (iii) temporally indexed state suitable for downstream statistical, graph, and learning-based detectors.
-CSTS is designed as a stable integration boundary: heterogeneous telemetry sources are mapped into canonical entities and typed relationships via thin adapters, and detection systems consume CSTS primitives rather than vendor-specific event fields.
+In this work, we introduce the \emph{Canonical Security Telemetry Substrate (CSTS)}, an entity-first, relationship-explicit representation layer that formalizes (i) persistent canonical identities, (ii) typed interactions as first-class relations, (iii) temporally indexed state, and (iv) provenance-preserving mappings from heterogeneous upstream sources.
+CSTS is designed as a stable integration boundary: heterogeneous telemetry sources are mapped into canonical entities, relations, events, and state updates via thin adapters, while downstream detection, graph, forecasting, and representation-learning systems consume CSTS primitives rather than vendor-specific event fields.
+In this sense, CSTS is not merely a normalization schema; it is an AI-ready substrate intended to reduce the repeated reinvention of telemetry semantics across environments and use cases.

+A key design goal of CSTS is portability.
+The substrate is intended to function across cloud, on-prem, and hybrid environments, and across heterogeneous data producers, by enforcing a stable representational core while preserving source-specific nuance through governed mappings and extensible metadata.
+This design allows ingestion logic to evolve independently from downstream analytics and creates a clearer path toward plug-and-play model deployment: once telemetry is mapped into CSTS, downstream AI systems can operate over canonical objects rather than source-specific record layouts.